Could This Really Be What It Took For William And Harry To Reconcile?

 Did William and Harry miss a golden opportunity?

-Town & Country reports that Prince William and Prince Harry may have missed their greatest opportunity to put their differences aside and heal the rift between them.
+Town & Country reported in November 2021 that Prince William and Prince Harry may have missed their greatest opportunity to put their differences aside.
 When Harry returned to the U.K. in July for the unveiling of Princess Diana's statue at Kensington Palace, the memory of their mother on what would have been her 60th birthday should have been an emotional day for the siblings.
-Yet, William and Harry carried on business as usual and didn't appear to make any progress toward healing their feud.
+Yet, William and Harry carried on business as usual.

 The publication also reported that it was a bit saddening not to see any other members of the royal family in attendance at the event, as William's wife, Kate Middleton, was said to skip the ceremony out of respect for Harry's wife, Meghan Markle, who was at home recovering from childbirth.
-William's three children were also missing from the event.
+William's three children were also absent.